leahclem/JavaCapstone/s21_Meerkats/s21_Meerkat_Project/ReadMe.txt

 		The 2nd case is a customer: user name: jdoe, password: apple, address, email for PayPal

 Option 3: Works, program loads sample data from SavedData.txt file and displays auctions that have ended.
+However, this option
+			would not be in the end user program and is used for data (times) that are dynamic (e.g. end 5 minutes from program start).

 Option 4: Works, shows any active auctions.